Dark Horse Comics: Flux House

-Dogu Publishing
+Dogu Publishing (2022–present)

 Stan Sakai moved his Usagi Yojimbo series to Dark Horse under his Dogu Publishing imprint in July 2022.

-Albatross Funnybooks
+Albatross Funnybooks (2022–present)

 It was announced in September 2022 that Eric Powell had brought his Albatross Funnybooks imprint to Dark Horse.
-This would include series such as The Goon, Hillbilly and Big Man Plans, as well as Brendon Small’s Galaktikon and Rebecca Sugar’s Pug Davis.
+This would include series such as The Goon, Hillbilly and Big Man Plans, as well as Brendon Small's Galaktikon and Rebecca Sugar's Pug Davis.

-Tiny Onion Studios
+Tiny Onion Studios (2022–present)

 In November 2022, it was announced that Dark Horse had partnered with James Tynion IV to release books of his Tiny Onion Studios.
 This will include original books and print versions of books previously available on Substack.
-The first of these books include Blue Book, written by Tynion and illustrated by Michael Avon Oeming, which will release in February 2023, while The Oddly Pedestrian Life of Christopher Chaos will release June 2023, with Tynion creating the story, Tate Brombal writing, and art by Isaac Goodhart.
+The first of these books include Blue Book, written by Tynion and illustrated by Michael Avon Oeming, which began publication in February 2023, while The Oddly Pedestrian Life of Christopher Chaos began publication in June 2023, with Tynion creating the story, Tate Brombal writing, and art by Isaac Goodhart.
+Christopher Chaos was originally envisioned as a five-issue miniseries, but due to strong pre-order numbers it has now become an ongoing series.

+Millarworld (2023–present)

+In December 2023, it was revealed that Mark Millar had signed a deal with Dark Horse to become the new publisher of Millarworld titles.
+This includes reprints of previous titles and new series, with five brand-new series launching in 2024, one of them being Nemesis Rogues' Gallery with artist Valerio Giangiordano.

 Titles

-Dark Horse Comics has acquired the rights to make comic book adaptations of many popular films and series.
-Some of these include Aliens, Army of Darkness (before Dynamite Entertainment acquired the license), Indiana Jones, Predator, RoboCop, The Thing, Star Wars, The Terminator, Buffy the Vampire Slayer (and its spin-off, Angel), Planet of the Apes, Let Me In and Avatar: The Last Airbender.
+Dark Horse Comics has acquired the rights to make comic book adaptations of many popular films, video games and series.
+Some of these include Aliens, Army of Darkness (before Dynamite Entertainment acquired the license), Indiana Jones, Predator, RoboCop, The Thing, Star Wars, The Terminator, Buffy the Vampire Slayer (and its spin-off, Angel), Planet of the Apes, Let Me In, Ninja Gaiden, Plants vs. Zombies, and Avatar: The Last Airbender.

 In 2013 CCP Games announced that Dark Horse would be publishing a series of comic books based on stories collected from players of the MMORPG EVE Online.
 In 2014, Lucasfilm announced that, as of 2015, future Star Wars comics would be published by Lucasfilm's corporate sibling, Marvel Comics.

 In 2017, Dark Horse Comics began publishing Critical Role: Vox Machina Origins based on the web series Critical Role.
-In 2019, Critical Role: Vox Machina Origins was Dark Horse's 6th best selling title with 19,000 copies sold.
+In 2019, Critical Role: Vox Machina Origins was Dark Horse's sixth-best-selling title with 19,000 copies sold.
+The eight volume prequel graphic novel series Critical Role: The Mighty Nein Origins was published by Dark Horse between 2021 and 2024.
+Brian Hibbs, in The Beat's analysis of 2022 comics sales, highlighted that The Mighty Nein Origins: Caleb Widogast was one of eight Dark Horse titles in the "Top 750" and that it was Dark Horse's 4th best selling title with 15,000 copies sold.